hashicorp/terraform-provider-vault/codegen/README.md

 ## How to Generate Code and Docs
 - Please only PR 1 newly generated endpoint at a time to keep PRs small and focused.
-- Ensure `testdata/openapi.json` includes the endpoints you want to generate code.
+- Ensure `testdata/openapi.json` includes the endpoints for which you want to generate code.
 - If it doesn't:
   - Make a new Vault dev binary from the `vault-enterprise` repo.
   - Export a Vault license that includes the `transform` secrets engine: `export VAULT_LICENSE=foo`.